Skip to main content

 Not every living thing can live in every habitat.
 Fish do well in water, while camels do well in dry places.
 The amount of water, shelter, food, and sunlight helps decide what lives there.

 Comparing habitats shows why animals and plants look and behave differently in different places.
+A pond and a desert may both be habitats, but they offer very different resources.

 Example Cattails grow well in wet places, but cactuses grow well in dry places.